AllanValle/allanvalle.github.io/_pages/about.md

 ---

 Hello!
 Most of my experience is on embedded systems.
 These days, I've been
-working mostly on real-time systems.
+mostly working with real-time systems.

 You can check my [CV](./cv).